BiTinerary/ManifestedPalletizingLister/README.md

 3: Scan pallet number again, indicating end of pallet.
 Exiting while loop and ending script.

 ###TODO
 ~ Add/Rename '-COMPLETE' to every file that has been ended appropriately.
-In case several/items are scanned too many times.
+In case several/items are scanned too many times and end user needs to terminate script.
+We would still want to keep the logs though.
 * Biggest issue is end user scanning a SKU too many times, messing up quantities, etc...
   * Same can be said for 'missing' a sku as well though.
   * Require same box to be scanned twice before moving on to next box?